 - fetch_url: use to read a specific page the user references

-If a tool returns an error, try once more with a reformulated input.
+If a tool returns an error:

-If it errors twice, surface the failure to the user, don't hide it.
+- If it errors twice, surface the failure to the user; don't hide it

 <task>Summarize the article at the URL below.</task>